|

 eccentric in the normalcy of plant life as we know it.
 It is in such mineral-poor

-that the plants that adopted carnivory can be found.
+that the plants that have adopted carnivory can be found.
 These plants preferentially

 occupy the mineral-poor soil and thrive with a competitive edge over